 Government of Canada involvement

-Employment and Skills Development Canada (HRSDC) is changing how the department supports community organizations to improve economic and social outcomes for Canadians.
-HRSDC is doing this through projects that are piloting innovative funding arrangements, such as:
+Employment and Social Development Canada (ESDC) is changing how the department supports community organizations to improve economic and social outcomes for Canadians.
+ESDC is doing this through projects that are piloting innovative funding arrangements, such as: